DataDog/documentation/content/en/continuous_integration/tests/junit_upload.md

 {{< /tabs >}}

-**Note:** Reports larger than 250 MiB may not be process completely resulting in missing tests or logs.
+**Note:** Reports larger than 250 MiB may not be processed completely resulting in missing tests or logs.
 For the best experience ensure that the reports are under 250 MiB.

 ## Configuration settings